UTSASRG/Scaler/docs/ReadMe.md

 - :x: Thought 3

-  Flame graph can show detailed call path.
-But it also hides threads with tail latency problem.

-  - Comment 1
-    **Tail latency is not our focus.**

-    **This graph will be briefly mentioned in section B.**

-- :x: Thought 3

   **Pie charts can only show the symptom (some component is slow) rather than the root cause (why that component is slow).** Maybe a slow component itself isn't the problem, and the slow component is caused by other components which account for only a small fraction of time.

   But we need a good example other than thread synchronization to convince people this is true.